Survey Junkie Review

 - Swagbucks: Another big name in this market, Swagbucks pays you for surveys, video watching, online shopping, and even, in some cases, visiting certain web sites.

 - Pinecone Research: Along with surveys, Pinecone pays you for testing actual products that you can usually keep.
+You could also be invited to be on a survey panel.

 - Vindale Research: This group pays cash for your opinions.
 Vindale will even cut you a check if you want.
-(PayPal available, too.)
+(PayPal cash available, too.)

 - Survey Club: This outfit can add clinical trials, focus groups, and product testing to your to-do list.
 At this point, you’re making a bigger commitment, but if you have the time, you can earn some extra money.

-- Sample Junky: Think Survey Junkie but with actual product samples to test before answering questions.
+- Sample Junky: Think Survey Junkie but with actual product, samples to test before answering questions.

 - Harris Poll Online: If you follow politics, you’ve probably heard of these guys.
 Harris Poll also does market research for consumer products, and that’s where you would come in.